albbus-stack/t5.rs/README.md

 DATABASE_URL="postgres://postgres.<name>:<password>@<domain>:<port>/<database>"
 ```

 - Install the Diesel CLI using `cargo install diesel_cli --no-default-features --features postgres`.
-You could run into some issues with the linking of the postgres library, in that case you should install `libpq-dev` package on your system and setup the correct `rustc` linker path search:
+You could run into some issues linking the postgres library, in that case you should install the `libpq-dev` package (or [Postgres](https://www.postgresql.org/download/windows/) for Windows) on your system and setup the correct `rustc` linker path search:

 ```toml
 [target.x86_64-unknown-linux-gnu.pq]